The path to success in phone interviews

 Sales Manager Consulting Client Talking On Phone In Office

-2 months ago
+almost 2 years ago

 Covid-19 has reduced the number of face-to-face interviews.
 This means organisations need to use phone or video interviews to assess jobseekers.
 While some are continuing to use phone interviews as a method of filtering applicants, others requiring quick turnarounds are using easy-to-arrange phone interviews as the only stage in the process.